mdlincoln/mdlincoln.github.io/_posts/2013-10-24-mira-calligraphiae-monumenta.md

 Bocskay’s texts cease to be knowledge-conveying language as such, becoming images like Hoefnagel’s flora and fauna.

-The *MCM*’s “message” is thus not an iconographic one, but a formal one.
+The *MCM*’s "message" is thus not an iconographic one, but a formal one.
 It invites the viewer to contemplate the complex relationships of text and nature on the page, and it does so in a way analogous to the semiotic relationships explored by Cornelius Agrippa and other